Check out our most frequently asked questions below.

 Currently, Representable does not have the functionality to go back and edit the text of community maps.
 However, you can access your previously created communities at any time.
 If you’d like to make a change to your community map, you can delete your previously drawn community and re-draw it with the updated community information!

 Welcome to Representable!
-Please look over our organization guide for information about the tool, community mapping drives, hosting training sessions, and much more.
+Please look over our organization toolkit for information about the tool, community mapping drives, hosting training sessions, and much more.
 Additionally, if you go to the resources tab of our website, you will find sample training slides, infographics, and educational materials to support you throughout the process.
 If you have any more questions, feel free to reach out to the team at [email protected].

 Representable.org is a free tool which solely focuses on drawing communities of interest.
 Additionally, only Representable has mapping drives for organizing community maps and the structured questions before drawing the map (i.e. "Economic Interests", "Community Activities", etc).
 We also heavily prioritize a friendly user interface that works as both a tool for collecting public input and educating users.